Bloggers need responsive WordPress themes in 2014.

 Note: Some of the links on this page are affiliate links.
 If you buy a premium theme through a link on this page I will earn a small commission at no extra cost to you.
 Thanks for your support!

-People are getting more and more impatient with designs that don’t work on their website.
+People are getting more and more impatient with designs that don’t work on their phones.
 If you are seeing a high bounce rate for mobile traffic it is likely because people are hitting the back button as soon as they realize that they can’t read or navigate your blog because it doesn’t have a responsive design and is too difficult to get around.

 Now, not every blogger can afford to pay a designer to build something from scratch so I’ve put together the 15 best responsive WordPress themes for blogging.